facebookarchive/stripe_to_xero/readme.md

     BANK_NAME="the name of your transfer bank"
     STX_COUNT=50 #optional, but recommended

-Be sure to `bundle install` to install the `stripe` gem.
-You should also install `casperjs` with `npm install -g casperjs` if you'd like to use the `auto_import.sh` script.

 # Dependencies

 - `stripe` gem
+- `mechanize` gem (We use this to import bank statements given Xero doesn't have an api for importing them.)

 # Recommended tools
-- `casperjs` npm module (`casper.coffee` automagically uploads the bank statement into Xero, even though Xero doesn't provide an API.)
 - `foreman` (recommended for easily running the script with environment variables)

 # Usage

 - Run `auto_import.sh` to automatically import your Stripe data into Xero.
-(If you have `casperjs` installed)
 - Or, just run the `stripe_to_xero.rb` script to generate `xero.csv` which you can upload manually.
 - Reconcile away.